Tuesday, 17 June 2014

 Street leading to the village, view from the main Pind Dadan Khan - Jhelum road.
 (09.04.2014.)

 It is very easy to reach Khurd.
-It is just 20 kilometers away from Jhelum city, on the main Jhelum - Pind Dadan Khan road.
-It is a prosperous village, with fertile agricultural lands and also a large number of person from this area working in foreign countries.
+It is just 20 kilometers away from Jhelum city, on the main Jhelum–Pind Dadan Khan road.
+It is a prosperous village, with fertile agricultural lands, and a large number of people from this area are working in foreign countries.
+It was a pleasant experience to visit this village and meeting its wonderful people.

 Tariq Amir